Strong Family Therapy Services

 - Partner violence

-Family Therapy Services operate on the principle that the individuals who come to them for treatment are embedded in relational systems that affect their overall health and wellbeing.
-Therapists treat individuals and their family members from a biopsychosocial perspective, which accounts for the interplay of physical health status and relational environment on a person's mental health and functioning.
+Family Therapy Services see people as a part of their families, friends, and other relationships and consider how these relational systems affect people’s overall health and well-being.
+Therapists use a biopsychosocial perspective, which accounts for the interplay of physical health status and social environment on a person's mental health and functioning.
 With consent, therapists regularly include whoever is most relevant in the situation of concern, including family members, physicians, school personnel, clergy, and other important persons in a patient's care.
 In addition, clinicians work closely with other specialty services within Strong Behavioral Health for concerns related to addictions or serious and persistent mental illness.

 Meet the Director